-ter track and Gough track were formed by intraplate plume volcanism.
-Geochemical signatures of plume-ridge interaction are only found in dredge samples from the Tristan track (Figure F11, yellow circles) (Class, unpubl. data) and seamounts north of Walvis Ridge (Homrighausen et al., 2019) but not in the rest of Walvis Ridge (Figure F11) (Hoernle et al., 2015; Homrighausen et al., 2019).
-The proposed drill sites at Valdivia Bank and Frio Ridge lie toward the north side of Walvis Ridge and can further test the model of plume-ridge interaction.
-Because it samples all three prongs (on- and off-ridge seamounts), the transect of proposed drill sites across the split will clarify the role of plume-ridge interaction and the end-member compositions from the plume contributing to each of the three seamount trails.
+O'Connor and Jokat (2015b) proposed that the north side of Walvis Ridge, including the Tristan track of the morphological split, was formed by plume-ridge interaction, whereas the Center track and Gough track were formed by intraplate plume volcanism.
+Radiogenic isotope signatures of plume-ridge interaction, as inferred from ridge segments close to Tristan and Gough islands and characterized by an intermediate enriched mid-ocean-ridge basalt (MORB)-like composition, are only found in dredge samples from the Tristan track (Figure F13, yellow circles) (C. Class, unpubl. data) but not in the rest of Walvis Ridge (Figure F13).
+The drill sites at Valdivia Bank (U1576 and U1577) and Frio Ridge (Site U1575) can further test the model of plume-ridge interaction.
+Because it samples all three prongs (on- and off-ridge seamounts), the transect of proposed drill sites across the Guyot Province split will clarify the role of plume-ridge interaction and the end-member compositions from the plume contributing to each of the three seamount trails.

-Recently, samples from seamounts in the TGW chain, interpreted by O'Connor and Jokat (2015b) to represent the Tristan-Gough plume track, were found to have a distinct composition from the TGW basement (Homrighausen et al., 2018a, 2019).
+Recently, samples from seamounts in the TGW chain, interpreted by O'Connor and Jokat (2015b) to represent the Tristan-Gough plume track, were found to have a distinct composition from the TGW basement (Homrighausen et al., 2018, 2019).
 The eastern TGW basement generally has a flat top with some graben structures cutting it, and younger seamount volcanoes are located on top of the flat-topped ridge.
-This deformation has been related to plume-ridge interaction (O'Connor and Jokat, 2015a), but it must postdate the erosion of Walvis Ridge, placing plume-ridge interaction for the cause of this deformation into question.
-The EMI (Gough and Tristan)-type basement shows an excellent age progression of about 30 mm/y (Figure F4).
-In contrast to the EMI-type compositions of the Walvis Ridge basement, the younger seamounts, which also show an age progression but with ~30 My younger ages on average than the EMI basement at a given location, have compositions extending from end-member St. Helena HIMU to enriched midocean-ridge basalt (MORB)-type mantle (Homrighausen et al., 2018a, 2019).
+This deformation has been related to plume-ridge interaction (O'Connor and Jokat, 2015b), but it must postdate the erosion of Walvis Ridge, placing plume-ridge interaction for the cause of this deformation into question.
+The EMI (Gough and Tristan)-type basement shows an excellent age progression of about 30 mm/y (Figure F6).
+In contrast to the EMI-type compositions of the Walvis Ridge basement, the younger seamounts, which also show an age progression but with ~30 My younger ages on average than the EMI basement at a given location, have compositions extending from end-member St. Helena HIMU to enriched MORB-type mantle (Homrighausen et al., 2018, 2019).
 An important question that might be addressed through drilling is to find a stratigraphic sequence with HIMU-type lavas overlying EMI-type lavas or the presence of HIMU dikes/sills within the EMI basement sequence.